Keyboard shortcuts

 Setting the log level

-MUSE uses the env_logger crate for logging.
+MUSE uses the fern crate for logging.
 The default log level is info, though this can be configured either via the log_level option in settings.toml or by setting the MUSE2_LOG_LEVEL environment variable.
 (If both are used, the environment variable takes precedence.)

 The possible options are: